eldun/eldun.github.io/_drafts/spring-boot.md

 #### Building a RESTful Service
 [This](https://spring.io/guides/gs/rest-service) is the last "Getting Started" tutorial on the [Spring Boot Overview page](https://spring.io/projects/spring-boot).
 It seems to be extremely similar to our Hello, World example, so I'm not doing it :).

+---

 ### Diving Deeper
 Spring has curated a [surprisingly large collection of guides](https://spring.io/guides) that are much more involved than those above.
+I actually wish I had started here!
+Let's build a more complete RESTful service using [this guide](https://spring.io/guides/tutorials/rest).

+---

+#### Building a More Complete RESTful Service

+[The guide](https://spring.io/guides/tutorials/rest) I'll be following is comprehensive - I don't see any value in essentially re-writing it here.
+I'd highly recommend checking it out!